-Champagne on New Year's Eve?
+Do I have to drink Champagne on New Year's Eve?

 When you think of luxury and celebration, nothing stands out as much as Champagne.
-Dom Pérignan was drunk by royals as early as the 17th Century, becoming a symbol of wealth and superiority.
+Dom Pérignon was drunk by royals as early as the 17th Century, becoming a symbol of wealth and superiority.
 There are bottles of Cristal that are currently worth a staggering £25,000 or more so clearly its reputation still stands.

-Champagne was actually marketed specifically towards the elite, and so there’s no wonder it became fashionable to pop a bottle at grand events, important meetings and celebrations.
+Champagne was actually marketed specifically towards the elite, and so there’s no wonder it became fashionable to pop a bottle at grand events, important meetings and lavish celebrations.

 This is why we tend to turn to an expensive bottle of fizz on New Year’s Eve.
 Is there a better occasion to crack open a posh tipple that you normally wouldn’t dare to enjoy?